LelouBil/CustomBedrock/README.md

 ### Introduction

-This software runs the offical minecraft bedrock server in the background and intercepts packets coming into it using the code of [ProxyPass](https://github.com/NukkitX/ProxyPass/)
+This software runs the offical minecraft bedrock server in the background and intercepts packets coming into it using the code of [ProxyPass](https://github.com/NukkitX/ProxyPass/).
+The goal is to interfere as little as possible with the vanilla server, while also providing extra functionality on top.

 ### Usage